Chiswick: 19th century

 Two prominent early 19th century politicians both died, in the same room, at Chiswick House - Whig Foreign Secretary Charles James Fox in 1806 and Tory Prime Minister George Canning in 1827.

-The Italian writer, revolutionary and poet Ugo Foscolo died in exile at Turnham Green in 1827, and was buried at St Nicholas Churchyard, Chiswick, where his monument incorrectly states he was 50, not 49.
-In 1871 his remains were taken to Italy and given a national hero's burial in Santa Croce, Florence alongside Michelangelo and Galileo, while his monument in Chiswick was lavishly refurbished.
+The Italian writer, revolutionary and poet Ugo Foscolo died in exile at Turnham Green in 1827, and was buried at St Nicholas Churchyard, Chiswick, where his monument remains, although in 1871 his body was taken to Italy and given a national hero's burial in Santa Croce, Florence alongside Michelangelo and Galileo, while his monument in Chiswick was lavishly refurbished.

 The inventor of the electric telegraph, Francis Ronalds, lived on Chiswick Lane from 1833 to 1852.
 Another engineer, John Edward Thornycroft was born in Chiswick in 1872; his father, John Isaac Thornycroft, had founded the Chiswick-based John I. Thornycroft & Company shipbuilding company in 1864, which Thornycroft later joined and developed.
 The artist Montague Dawson, regarded as one of the best 20th-century painters of the sea, was born in Chiswick in 1895.

 Sketch of Turnham Green Congregational Church (right) by Vincent van Gogh, c.
 1875.
 He taught Sunday school in the iron structure.

 The painter Vincent van Gogh spent three years in Chiswick in the 1870s, teaching Sunday school pupils in the newly-constructed Chiswick Congregational Church, which was on the site of the Arlington Park Mansions on Turnham Green; he wrote of Chiswick as a "verdant" district of London.

 The poet W. B. Yeats lived in Woodstock Road as a boy from 1879, and came back in 1887 to live in Blenheim Road, where, inspired by Chiswick Eyot, he wrote The Lake Isle of Innisfree.

 The Pissarro family of painters, the impressionist Camille Pissarro, his eldest son Lucien, as well as Felix and Ludovic-Rodo lived in 62 Bath Road, Chiswick around 1897; with Camille Pissarro painting a series of notable landscapes of the area.
 The landscape artist Lewis Pinhorn Wood lived at Homefield Road from 1897 to 1908.